 TotalAV makes the grade as the best antivirus software 2018 is likely to see.
 They’re affordable and simple to use, and they even have a VPN to add another layer of security to your connection and data.
 While their trial version is extremely limited, their ‘essential’ package is one of the best available, with real-time protection from all kinds of malware and viruses.

-The TotalAV Essential Antivirus package is priced at $19.99 for 12 months with an additional 30-day money-back guarantee.
+The TotalAV Antivirus package is priced at $19.95 for 12 months with an additional 30-day money-back guarantee.
+You can benefit from more promotions throughout the year though.
+Just click on the link below and find out what their popular offer is.

 You can’t do much better than Norton thanks to their mix of trustworthiness and sheer usability.
 They have heaps of bonus features and settings you can toggle to customise your experience, and great customer service if you do run into any issues.
 Norton have three packages to choose from, depending on the number of devices you’d like to use.